top of page

 Performer

-Dr. Christian is committed to performing new music and plays works by many contemporary composers in addition to traditional repertoire.
+Dr. Christian is committed to performing new music and has performed works by numerous living composers in addition to traditional repertoire.
 Her graduate work included research and performances of Sergei Prokofiev and the American composers Samuel Barber, Aaron Copland, and Roy Harris.
-She was a finalist in the 2017 International Franz Liszt competition and a semi-finalist for the American Prize in piano performance in 2021.
+She was a semi-finalist in the 2017 International Franz Liszt competition, a 2022 finalist for the American Prize in Piano Performance-professional division, and a semi- finalist in the Music International Grand Prix's 2024 competition.

 • Facebook